ACM-VIT/Reverse-Coding-2022-Solutions/README.md

 > Clone the Repository <br/>
 > Link: https://github.com/ACM-VIT/Reverse-Coding-2022-Solutions
 >
 > -   Step 1: Navigate to the required Round Folder.
-Then Run the Following Command. <br/>This Compiles the Code
+Then Run the Following Command.
+This Compiles the Code
 >
 > ```shell
 >    $ g++ <Code-File-Name>.cpp -o runCode